kopp/minipython/docs/tutorials/random.rst

 Sometimes you want to leave things to chance, or mix it up a little: you want the device to act randomly.

-MicroPython comes with a ``random`` module to make it easy to introduce chance and a little chaos into your code.
+MiniPython comes with a ``random`` module to make it easy to introduce chance and a little chaos into your code.
 For example, here's how to scroll a random name across the display::